How Much Does Wellbutrin (Bupropion) Cost On The Street?

 Medically Reviewed by Johnelle Smith, M.D.

 Although Wellbutrin is not considered to be an addictive substance, it is abused and sold illegally throughout the United States.
-A Wellbutrin pill on the street will cost around $2.
+A Wellbutrin pill sold on the street will cost around $2 in 2025.

 At Recovery Guide, our mission is to connect as many individuals struggling with mental health and substance abuse disorders to reputable treatment facilities.